Ashish-Langhe/SwiftData/README.md

 # SwiftData
-Demonstration of SwiftData using SwiftUI
+Demonstration of CRUD on SwiftData using SwiftUI